Béatrix de Choiseul: Madame du Barry

-Later life and death
+Later life

-Béatrix de Choiseul-Stainville left court life when her brother was exiled and joined him and his wife in their life at Chanteloup.
-She became known as a distinguished bibliophile, and hosted a noted literary salon.
+Béatrix left court life when her brother was exiled and joined him and his wife in their life at Chanteloup.
+She became known as a distinguished bibliophile and hosted a noted literary salon.
 During the Reign of Terror, she was arrested and accused of providing funds for the royalist emigrees.
 Questioned before the Revolutionary Tribunal, which was to condemn her to the guillotine, she was asked, "Did you not send money to emigrants?"
 She replied: "I was going to say no, but my life is not worth a lie!"

+She was executed by guillotine in Paris on April 17, 1794.